-CAFCASS makes decisions about contact orders base on what is best for the safety and welfare of the child.
+CAFCASS makes decisions about contact orders based on what is best for the safety and welfare of the child.

-Therefore, if there is evidence of neglect or abuse by the parent, then a no-contact order is typically recommend to protect the child from further harm.
-Here are some other instances where contact orders the UK might be recommend:
+Therefore, if there is evidence of neglect or abuse by the parent.
+Then a no-contact order is typically recommended to protect the child from further harm.
+Here are some other instances where contact orders in the UK might be recommended:

 - Domestic violence

 - The parent has a serious mental health condition